adambdia/CEG3156-Labs/README.md

 3. add a line for `TB=pathtotb.vhd`
 4. add a line for `STOPTIME=someamountoftime`

 Add testbenches to tb folder and lab specific components in the src directory.
-Any reusable components should be in the lib folder of the repo's route directory
+Any reusable components should be in the lib folder of the repo's root directory

-Compile and simulate with `make all`.
+Compile and simulate with `make all` in a lab's directory.
 See Makefile for other options.